jobovy/AST1501-Intro-to-Research/Final.md

 # The final project

-THe final part of your research project is to write up a summary of your project in the style of a scientific paper.
+The final part of your research project is to write up a summary of your project in the style of a scientific paper.
 Like for the proposal, this paper will be improved by feedback from your peers.
 You will also present your final project to the class at the end of the semester.